 Specifically, you can obtain a second master's degree in

 - Conflict and Security Studies (University of Perugia for Foreigners (Perugia Stranieri), Italy)

 - Social Human Studies (University of Perugia for Foreigners (Perugia Stranieri), Italy)

 You will also have the opportunity to enroll in Africa-related PhD studies at these or other universities in Europe.

 Dalarna University is a small university, which will allow you to develop personal relationships with your classmates and teachers.
 You will study at Campus Falun, which is located next to the Lugnet recreation area, where you can access a wide-range of sporting facilities.
 Just a 10-minute walk from campus, the picturesque town of Falun has a movie theatre, cafés, restaurants and pubs, as well as many local and national retail shops.

-Since the African Studies Programme admits only a small number of students, you will easily get to know your classmates and be involved with activities in and around Dalarna and Sweden with new-found friends.
+Normally only a small number of students enroll in the courses needed to complete the Master's Programme in African Studies, so you will easily get to know your classmates and be involved with activities in and around Dalarna and Sweden with new-found friends.